-We will expect you to take a rapid lateral flow test (RLFT) within 24 hours of the commencement of a programme as a minimum and ask that you source and carry out the RLFT yourself and inform us of your negative result on arrival.
-Please however do not enter the programme venue if the result of your test is positive or you are feeling unwell with any COVID-19 symptoms and inform us immediately by e-mail on [email protected].
+We strongly encourage you to take a rapid lateral flow test (RLFT) prior to attending your programme and ask that you source and carry out the RLFT yourself.
+Please however do not enter the programme venue if the result of your test is positive or you are feeling unwell with any COVID-19 symptoms and inform us immediately by e-mail on [email protected]c.uk.

-If your programme is longer than three days you will be expected to repeat the RLFT every three days for the duration of the programme.
+If your programme is longer than three days you are encouraged to repeat the RLFT every three days for the duration of the programme.

 We will communicate the requirements and measures to you on the lead up to the programme and all participants will be expected to adhere to these.
 Please do not hesitate to contact us if you have any questions.